-Don't miss a spectacular 3-day showcase of Ukrainian Culture at the 51st Annual Pysanka Festival in Vegreville!
+Don't miss a spectacular 3-day showcase of Ukrainian Culture at the 52nd Annual Pysanka Festival in Vegreville!
 Experience the marketplace, workshops & demos, unbelievable food, Grandstand Shows, evening Zabavas, and more!
-This year's performers include The Cimarrons Orchestra, Dunai, Brandon Hachkowski & Zenon Horobec, Millenia, Nova Mria - Hoba Mpia, Pereveslo, the Sparkling Tones, Tryzub Ukrainian Dance Ensemble, Ukrainian Connection and Viter Ukrainian Dancers & Folk Choir!
+This year's performers include Millenia, Trembita, the Sparkling Tones, Polka Ramblers, Volya, Viter Ukrainian Dancers & Folk Choir, and more!

 Canadian-Ukrainian Music Hall of Honour

-On Friday at 2:00pm, our own Jackie Rae presents the 2024 Canadian Ukrainian Music Hall of Honour Award on behalf of CFCW and the Vegreville Cultural Association.
-This year there are two recipients, James Yacey and a posthumous award for Ludvik "Louis" Marianych.
+On Friday at 2:00pm, our own Jackie Rae presents the 2025 Canadian Ukrainian Music Hall of Honour Award on behalf of CFCW and the Vegreville Cultural Association.
+This year there are two recipients, John Bandura and a posthumous award for Bill Lutyck.

 Tickets: